 You’ve received several promising reviews of local photographers from friends, scoured the internet for WOW-factor wedding photos, and constructed a list of at least three to five potentials that you can easily see documenting your momentous trek down the aisle.
 So far, so good!

-Ideally, you want a photographer who has a backup plan—and insurance—for any worst-case-scenario disasters that might arise on the big day.
+And you definitely want to ask if the photographer has a backup plan—and insurance—for any worst-case-scenario disasters that might arise on the big day.
 “There are no do-overs at a wedding,” says Jones, who, in his more than two decades of experience, has seen it all.
-Accidents happen, and the ideal candidate is someone who will be totally prepared come showtime.

-Just as important as photographic style and process is the photographer’s attitude toward being a part of your wedding.
+Just as important as photographic style and process is the photographer’s attitude.
 “Ask your photographer how they would react to family and friends who may want to take pictures on your wedding day,” advises Barett Henry, of Civic Photos.
 “We are very easygoing, and I don’t mind if people who are attending the wedding, who have known you your entire life, want to take photos—just as long as they don’t get in the way of our professional shots, or step in front of the ceremony processional when it’s taking place.”

 On a lighter note, Nyholt recommends asking a few fun questions as well—such as, “How would you define your approach and style, how would you describe your ideal client, and what gets you excited about a shoot?”—in order to grasp the personality of your potential photographer.
 “These three questions will reveal a photographer’s passion and vision, and you want a photographer that is passionate about the same things you are,” he adds.

 Choosing one photographer over another can be as simple as going with your gut.
 So, once you’ve found the perfect fit, don’t hesitate to book that person for your big day.